ChainSafe/lodestar/docs/pages/run/getting-started/installation.md

 ## Binaries

-Binaries can be downloaded from [this page](https://github.com/ChainSafe/lodestar/releases/) under the `Assets` section.
+Binaries can be downloaded from [the release page](https://github.com/ChainSafe/lodestar/releases/latest) under the `Assets` section.

 ## Docker Installation